vercel-labs/fast-webstreams/README.md

 ### LiteReadable for Byte Streams

-Byte streams use `LiteReadable`, a lightweight array-based buffer that replaces Node.js `Readable`.
+Byte streams use `LiteReadable`, a lightweight ring-buffer-based readable that replaces Node.js `Readable`.
 It provides the minimal interface needed for our reader fast path (push, read, destroy, event listeners) without the overhead of Node.js `Readable`'s full state machine.
-Construction is ~5μs faster.
+Construction is ~5us faster.
+Supports multi-listener events, auto-pull coordination, and FIFO callback chaining for multiple pending reads.

 ### Reader Event Listeners